-The Situational Judgement Test (SJT) for final year medical students plays an important part in your ranking for the applications for Foundation training (FPAS).
+The Situational Judgement Test (SJT) for final year medical students plays an important part in your ranking for the applications for the Foundation Programme (UKFP).
 Whether you have a great Educational Performance Measure (EPM) score or not, the SJT will influence which placement you get.

 In this article, Dr Mahibur Rahman discusses some key tips to help you improve your score so you can get the placement that you want.